 If your dog has a habit of running away, it will be difficult to keep them under control at a dog park.
 For success at the dog park, your dog should know simple commands and adhere to your wishes.
 If your dog does not return when you call him, your dog may not be a good candidate at the dog park.

-Here are 5 things you should NOT do when you are at the dog park:
+5 things you should NOT do at the dog park:

 1. Do NOT bring a puppy Or A DOG IN HEAT to the dog park